merenlab/merenlab.org/data/micr-obs-future/index.md

 Our metadata file (metagenomes.txt) still had metadata for more samples than the ones that passed the cov and det filtering.

-We first subseted `metagenomes.txt` to only include those samples that passed the filtering and were thus listed in the `unique_samples.txt` we created earlier.
+We first subsetted `metagenomes.txt` to **only include those samples that passed the filtering** and were thus listed in the `unique_samples.txt` we created earlier.

 Further, the `metagenomes.txt` file currently has multiple rows per sample if there are multiple runs associated with one sample.
-We will make it such that there is only one row per sample (so one row per layer that we want to associate this with in anvi'o).
+We will make it such that there is **only one row per sample** (so one row per layer that we want to associate this with in anvi'o).
 Of course, ensuring that any differing values across different runs from the same sample are concatenated, and identical values retained as they are.

 ```bash
 nano filterMetagenomesTxt.py